 Like most serious DIY hunters, I have always believed in the importance of keeping in reasonably good physical condition for my age.
 Over the past 25 years, I have played basketball two to four times a week during the winter and rode a bike three to four times a week during the summer to keep in shape.
 In 2015, a knee surgery put an end to the basketball playing after all these years, so another form of physical activity is needed during the months when snows fly.

 I watched the recent growth of fat-tire bikes with a mixture of curiosity and skepticism, wondering if this was a way to fill a need for me.
 Then a couple of companies started making these bikes specifically designed for hunters.
 As I began to think about the possibilities, I finally took the plunge.
-It opened up a whole new world to me in deer hunting, showing me advantages that I never expected.
-Now I am excited beyond what I ever dreamed as I have discovered the many advantages that these bikes offer.
+It opened up a whole new world for deer hunting, uncovering advantages I never expected.

-My first inclination that the hunting bikes may be onto something came when I analyzed some of the public lands I have hunted in the past.
-There are several public hunting properties that I hunt in Midwestern states where I walk a mile or more from a parking area to get to where I hunt.
+There are several tracts of public land I hunt in the Midwest.
+There, I might walk a mile or more from a parking area to get to where I hunt.
 As I thought about these areas, I began to realize that most of the walking I was doing was on established two-track roads the state DNR personnel would use to plant food plots, check on the property and do their wildlife surveys.
 In fact, most public hunting lands have a network of access roads that are gated off to motorized vehicles but are open and recommended for walking — and biking — traffic.

 On a recent trip to Kansas, I rode around the entire perimeter of a large crop field looking for scrapes and rubs, track and trails in just a few minutes, when scouting this out on foot would have taken at least an hour of my valuable DIY hunting time.